chaiyujin/dctts-pytorch/readme.md

 # DC-TTS
 The pytorch implementation of papar [Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention](https://arxiv.org/abs/1710.08969).

-Thanks for [Kyubyong/dc_tts](https://github.com/Kyubyong/dc_tts), which helps me to overcome some difficulties.
+Thanks for [Kyubyong/dc_tts](https://github.com/Kyubyong/dc_tts), which helped me a lot to overcome some difficulties.

 # Dataset
 - [The LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/).
 A public domain speech dataset consisting of 13,100 short audio clips of a single female speaker.